fisherb17/homelab-virtual-playground/README.md

 ---

-## ⚙️ MLOps Image Rewrite Utility (Python)
+## Kubeflow Manifests Image Rewrite Utility (Python)

-This script (`mlops_rewrite.py`) recursively scans Kubeflow YAML manifests and rewrites container image references to point to an internal Artifactory mirror.
+This script (`kubeflow_rewrite.py`) recursively scans Kubeflow YAML manifests and rewrites container image references to point to an internal Artifactory mirror.

 ### Example Use Case
 When migrating ML workflows to a secured lab environment, you often need to replace public container registry links (like `quay.io/...`) with internal mirrors (like `artifactory.company.com/...`).